 The Mophie Space Pack, pictured below, costs £129.99 for the 16GB model and £139.99 for 32GB., Weirdly the white version appears to cost more than the black..

 The Powerskin battery Case, pictured below, costs £64.99.

 The Phonesuit Elite 5 Battery case, pictured below, costs £74.95.

 Do the Mophie iPhone 5 battery cases fit and work with the iPhone 5s and 5c?

-The cases reviewed here fit the iPhone 5 and iPhone 5s, but not the iPhone 5c.
+The cases reviewed here fit the iPhone 5 and iPhone 5s, but only the Mophie Juice Pack Helium is compatible with the iPhone 5c.

 See also: iPhone 5C vs iPhone 5 comparison review.